 Special educational needs at Lilian Baylis Technology School has an outstanding reputation.
 This is due to our fully inclusive ethos and our commitment to supporting all children to achieve the best possible grades.

 LAMBETH LOCAL OFFER

 On receiving a request form for a student with an Education Health Care Plan who is disabled, the Headteacher, with advice from the Special Educational Needs Co-ordinator, considers the request and any concerns are forwarded to Lambeth Council.
 If appropriate a meeting is then arranged with the SENCO.

-Disabled students without an Education Health Care Plan will have a School Based Plan, if appropriate.
+Disabled students without an Education Health Care Plan will be admitted in the normal way and will have a School Based Plan put in place, if appropriate.
 This ensures their full participation in all activities of the school.
 Regular feedback is solicited from disabled students, external specialists, parents and staff to ensure that disabled students are not being treated less favourably than other students.